axibase/atsd/sql/README.md

 #### STDDEV

-The `STDDEV` function calculates standard deviation as the root of sum of squared deviations divided by `n - 1` (sample size).
+The `STDDEV` function calculates standard deviation as the square `root` of sum of squared deviations divided by `n - 1` (sample size).

 ![](../api/data/series/images/st_dev_sample.svg)